 Anything I feel passionate about or develop an insatiable curiosity for has the power to distract me from my true life’s purpose: holiness.
 In his book, You and Me Forever: Marriage in Light of Eternity, Francis Chan says, “At times, we all overvalue our own pursuits, while ignoring the desires of God and others.
 The solution is to stare at God.
 When we actually stare at Him, everything else falls into place.”

 Throughout the gospels, Jesus asks- no, tells- people to follow Him.
 In order to follow someone, our eyes must be fixed on them.
 In order to follow Jesus, I have to be looking at Him “through the light of His Word.”
-I won’t find Him when my head is stuck in books on sugar detoxes, my mind saturated with plant-based recipes and dogmatic perspectives on eating meat.
+I won’t find Him when my head is stuck in books on sugar detoxes, my mind saturated with plant-based recipes and dogmatic perspectives on not eating meat.

 Chambers says, “If we believe in Jesus, it is not what we gain, but what He pours through us that counts.
 It is not that God makes us beautifully rounded grapes, but that He squeezes the sweetness out of us.”

 I can gain perfect health, perfect simplicity, perfect knowledge on any given topic, but what does it do for the cause of Christ?
 Jesus asks us to lay our lives down and to pour them out, as He did for us on the cross.
 “Whoever seeks to preserve his life will lose it, but whoever loses his life will keep it.“

 To the honorable, rich man Jesus said, “If you want to be perfect, go, sell your possessions and give to the poor, and you will have treasure in heaven.
 Then come, follow Me.”
 Is there anything in my life more valuable than knowing Christ, anything more important than His call to make disciples?

 I may yet get to that post on the books I’ve been reading.
 But for now, I am going to be focused on what truly matters: being rightly related to my God.